 Exercise is one way of improving the BMR rate as well as health and fitness too.
 Exercise tends to increase BMR, therefore, making weight loss faster.
 Some exercises may cause the body to continuously burn calories at a higher rate even after the exercise is already finished.

-Another thing that affects metabolism is stress; it has either the negative and positive impact.
+Another thing that affects metabolism is stress; it has either a negative and positive impact.
 Have you noticed when people get stressed, they tend to eat more or maybe the other way around?
 Prolonged stress disrupts the digestive system.
-The stomach produces excessive amounts of digestive acid that interferes with the normal process of the digestive system.
+The stomach produces excessive amounts of digestive acid that interfere with the normal process of the digestive system.